ParallelMaths/parallel/pages/9-17-shilling-thoughts.md

-# Truncatable Primes & Pencils
+# A Shilling for your Thoughts

 <div class="dictionary">